 Launching a business can feel like an act of rebellion against more traditional professional paths, but that doesn’t mean entrepreneurs and small business owners have to do it alone.
 Business books are one way to learn from seasoned experts and get help guiding your business to success.

-These 10 business books will reinvigorate long-time business owners and inspire a new generation of entrepreneurs:
+These 15 business books come highly recommended by financial experts and reviewers on popular book site Goodreads to reinvigorate long-time business owners and inspire a new generation of entrepreneurs:

 — “Start with Why: How Great Leaders Inspire Everyone to Take Action” by Simon Sinek

 — “Smarter Faster Better: The Secrets of Being Productive in Life and Business” by Charles Duhigg